Gavin Wanganeen: Other activities

 In 2013, Wanganeen was appointed senior coach of Pulteney Grammar School's football team.
 He also had business interests, involving ownership of three Anytime Fitness centres at Modbury, Port Adelaide, and Essendon.

 He served as a voluntary ambassador for the Australian branch of the White Ribbon Campaign, a men's campaign that tackles violence against women, and participated in the 2013 "Cycling for Culture" event to draw attention to the importance of language and culture to Aboriginal well-being, specifically to attract funds to contributing to the further development of the Kaurna language.

 In February 2019, Wanganeen was appointed one of three Fringe Ambassadors for the Adelaide Fringe, where he appeared in conversation with Holly Ransom for the Fringe Talk Show.

 In 2021, Wanganeen competed on Australian Survivor: Brains V Brawn as part of the Brawn tribe.
 After his tribe lost the immunity challenge on day 7, Wanganeen got voted out, being the third person voted out and placing 22nd.

 In May 2023, it was announced that Wanganeen would be participating in the twentieth series of Dancing with the Stars.
 He was paired with Megan Wragg.

 Recognition and legacy

 The Gavin Wanganeen Indigenous Scholarship (GWIS) was established at the University of South Australia in 2005 to support disadvantaged Indigenous students to complete a university degree.

 The Gavin Wanganeen Medal, for the Best player under 21, was instituted at PAFC in 2006.
+In 2014, ahead of the AFL returning to the redeveloped Adelaide Oval, a newly constructed section of the eastern grandstand at the ground was named the Gavin Wanganeen Stand.